 As of 2016, the chief executive officer (CEO) position of the company has been led by Bilal EKŞİ, and in recent years, Turkey's national carrier has not been focusing just on its own operations, but has been working with 15 different companies as its group of affiliates.

 What are Turkish Airlines' quality goals?

-Opening the doors of the world to its passengers with its 304 destinations, Turkish Airlines' quality goals are so clear; to bring the passenger experience to a new level with its ever-expanding fleet, the location of its Istanbul hub that allows for one stop connections between virtually any two cities on earth and the rich cultural heritage which helped to form the basis of its award-winning service.
+Opening the doors of the world to its passengers with its 312 destinations, and 124 countries, Turkish Airlines' quality goals are so clear; to bring the passenger experience to a new level with its ever-expanding fleet, the location of its Istanbul hub that allows for one stop connections between virtually any two cities on earth and the rich cultural heritage which helped to form the basis of its award-winning service.
 Its enhanced strategy is to make passengers feel special and valued throughout their travel by developing new innovations at each stage of travel, offering them pleasant surprises and bringing them a diverse and memorable travel experience.

 What's next for Turkish Airlines?

 Flying to more international destinations and countries across the world than any other airline, Turkish Airlines, aims to enter new markets and deepen existing markets with the contribution of Istanbul Airport, as the most important flag bearer of the promotion and prestige of our country.
 In the significant position of Istanbul as an international transfer hub, a center of world airline traffic, as a city cultural diversity, the carrier is permanently seeking to take the flight experience to a whole new level and surprise passengers through its innovative services at every stage of their journey.

 What new routes will be starting in 2018?